JennyJohnson78/stocks_analysis/README.md

 # Stocks Analysis
 ## Overview
-Steve is a financial analyst who is seeking help to analyze stocks to determine which ones yield the greatest returns.
+Steve is a financial analyst who is seeking help to analyze stocks for his clients to determine which ones yield the greatest returns.
 There are 12 stocks he would like to have analyzed for the years of 2017 and 2018.
 The VBA code that was written for him will need to be refractored to allow for a more complex analysis that won't take a long time to run.

 ## Results